We are an open company building the sustainable financial ecosystem of the future

 2006

-In 2000, at the death of Giorgio Sella, Maurizio becomes Chairman of the Group, while his son Pietro, an engineer like his great-grandfather and working in the bank since 1994, is appointed first Managing Director of Banca Sella (2002) and then, in 2005, Managing Director of the Parent Company.
+In 2000, upon the death of Giorgio Sella, Maurizio becomes Chairman of the Group, while his son Pietro, an engineer like his great-grandfather and working in the bank since 1994, is appointed first Managing Director of Banca Sella (2002) and then, in 2005, Managing Director of the Parent Company.

 2008

 The first banking app for iPhone in Italy is developed and launched, allowing Customers to access and operate on their accounts directly from their mobile phones.
-Banca Sella enters the social media world with the "La Banca che Piace" community, where Customers can rate products and services and share and suggestions.
+Banca Sella enters the social media world with the "La Banca che Piace" community, where Customers can rate products and services and share suggestions.

 1992

-gruppo Sella is founded.
+Gruppo Sella is founded.

 1995-96